Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 • Some advanced features locked behind higher tiers

-Hot take: Smartsheet is the tool I'd choose if I had to pick one for a finance team and couldn't afford to have people complain about the interface.
-Finance folks are already skeptical of "project management tools" — Smartsheet doesn't scare them off.
-It's also the only tool on this list where I've seen a CFO actually open their laptop and start editing things directly, without being walked through it first.
+Here's the thing: Smartsheet is the tool I'd grab if I had to pick one for a finance team and couldn't afford complaints about the interface.
+Finance folks are already skeptical of "project management tools" — Smartsheet doesn't scare them.
+It's also the only tool where I've seen a CFO actually open their laptop and start editing without being walked through it first.

 2. Monday.com — Best for Visual Workflow Management